ali-hamas/Login_Pages/Netflix_login/README.md

 ## Demo

-Working in it, will added this to my [portfolio website](https://alihamas.com) or in github pages in future nearby.
+Go to my [portfolio website](http://alihamas.com/projects/login_pages/netflix_login) for Netflix Login Page clone demo.

 ## Features

 - Recreates the Netflix login page.
-- Provides a simple example of HTML, CSS and JavaScript for educational purposes.
+- How to made a dark glassmorphism eeffect.
 - Learn how to show and hide the password in JavaScript.

 ## Technologies